Delinquency History Table

 - Unique Delinquencies - This number shows how many times the loan has been more than 30 days past due.
 A unique delinquency is a period when the loan is delinquent, surrounded by periods when the loan is not.
 If the loan is continuously delinquent, that is only one unique delinquency.
 If the loan comes current and then becomes delinquent again, there will be another unique delinquency.

-- Delinquent Days - This is the number of days the loan is currently past due.
+- Delinquent Days - This is the total number of days the loan has been delinquent.

 - Delinquency Percent - This is the percentage of days during which the loan has existed, that it has been delinquent.